+Should you rent a car for your trip?
 Traveling domestically in the US usually means either driving your own car from home to your destination, or flying somewhere and renting a car when you arrive.
 Most cities in the US don’t have convenient (if any) public transportation, things are spread out, and a car is almost a necessity in many situations.

 A lot more than what you’re paying at home, right?
 Depending on the length of your trip, where you’re driving, and what kind of gas mileage you’re getting, you could be adding several hundred dollars to the cost of your trip.

 Automatic vs manual transmission

 It is possible to rent an automatic, but availability is limited and often they are more expensive to rent.
 If you don’t know how to drive a stick shift, your vacation probably isn’t the time to learn.

 Driving laws and road signs

 This can all be very confusing if you have never driven outside of the US before.
 Where you might think you have the right of way, a local driver will know that you don’t.
 It is all too easy for situations like this to lead to traffic tickets or accidents.

 Car rental insurance expenses

 In order to rent a car and drive in Europe, you’ll have to either get your policy amended to include European coverage, which might not even be an option, or you’ll have to buy the expensive coverage from the car rental agency.

 Lots of public transportation, not so much parking

-Most, if not all, European cities have excellent public transportation, which is reason enough to not need a rental car.
-But it also means there aren’t as many places to park your car because not as many people drive.
-There are also pedestrian areas in most cities, and these are usually the areas where you want to go sightseeing, so you’ll have to find a parking lot or deck a few blocks away from where you actually want to be.
-Trying to find parking for your rental car will take up precious time and, in most cases, cost you more money.
-Many hotels also charge for parking, adding yet another expense.
+There are also pedestrian areas in most cities, and these are usually the areas where you want to go sightseeing.
+You’ll have to find a parking lot or deck a few blocks away from where you actually want to be.

 When it might make sense to rent a car